mikahama/uralicNLP-Java/README.md

 # Tokenization

 You can tokenize a text into sentences and words.
-This method supports [abreviations in languages](https://universaldependencies.org/) that have a Universal Dependencies Treebank.
+This method supports [abreviations in languages](https://universaldependencies.org/) that have appeared in a Universal Dependencies Treebank.

 	import com.rootroo.uralicnlp.Tokenizer